iTwin/itwinjs-core/docs/learning/tutorials/showcase-to-viewer.md

 ### Goal

-This tutorial will take widgets from the sample showcase and add them into your iTwin Viewer using the ```uiProviders``` prop.
+This tutorial will take widgets from the sample showcase and add them in to your iTwin Viewer using the ```uiProviders``` prop.

 ### Understanding the Sample Showcase

-We hope you have given the [sample showcase](https://www.itwinjs.org/sample-showcase) a tour and enjoyed the many samples we provide.
+We hope you have given the [sample showcase](https://www.itwinjs.org/sample-showcase) a tour and enjoyed the many samples provided.
 You may want to use some of these samples in your own iTwin Viewer, and to do so you'll first need to understand how the showcase works.

 If we take a closer look at the files involved in each sample, you'll notice they all follow the same pattern containing a few important files: